 A new toy will keep him excited for the duration that you’re away.
 You’ll need to ensure that the toys are puppy proof and strong and don’t have any removable parts (like eyes or nose if it’s a stuffed toy).
 You can also keep your pooch’s toys fresh and exciting for him by rotating them.
 Put a few away out of his sight, and bring them out after a few days.

 9. Use A Daycare Facility

 If your pooch enjoys the company of other dogs and gets really anxious alone at home, you may want to consider enrolling him into a doggie day care facility for the duration of your work.
-But before you do, do ask around and get other pet-parents’ reviews on the facility of your choice, and do take a tour of the facility before you enroll him, to ensure he’s in safe hands when you’re away.
+But before you do, do ask around and get other pet-parents’ reviews on the facility of your choice.
+Also, do take a tour of the facility before you enroll him to ensure he’s in safe hands when you’re away.